Internal Masthead Image

 The studio is nestled into the northeastern corner of the site, between the neighbouring lane and the driveway and faces towards the outdoor living area.
 The building’s hipped roof form reduces its bulk and scale and preserves the neighbour’s views towards the harbour and Sydney CBD.

 Our clients envisaged a versatile living area to accommodate their busy family with connection to their rear garden and to the driveway.
 They wanted the studio space to be robustly built and capable of accommodating both music & exercise sessions, as well as study and watching television.
-Our clients are also avid outdoors people and wanted a dedicated hard-wearing externally accessed storage space to house all their adventure equipment.

 In 2017, SCA completed a modest alterations and additions to the main heritage-listed dwelling on the property, which featured internal refurbishments, new skylights and a rear sunken living room with steel framed glazed windows and doors onto the rear garden.
 Externally the addition was constructed of recycled brick and was protected from the weather by a custom fabricated steel awning.